stack1171/breakout/README.md

 # breakout
 old skool breakout.
-I will add the details as they become available
+I will add the details as they become available.